Brian C. Carney, Principal at Harbert Management Corporation (HMC)

 Jesse earned his Bachelor of Arts from Johns Hopkins University with highest honors, graduating at the top of his class with Phi Beta Kappa distinction.
 Jesse also studied at the Paul H. Nitze School of Advanced International Studies and was a guest of the Japanese Ministry of Finance in Tokyo for a seminar on fiscal and monetary policy where he published a conference paper on private equity in Japan.
 Jesse is a member of the Virgo Investment Group.

-Jeff Williams, Chief Executive Officer at Clinipace Worldwide
+Jeff Williams, Co-founder of Clinipace Worldwide

 Prior to founding Clinipace Worldwide, Jeff held several executive-level positions within the life sciences and software industries.
 As CEO of NextAudio, an early pioneer in Internet-based services, he successfully merged the company with Koz to create Mediaspan, a company that expanded to more than 200 employees and earned more than $26 million in sales.